prgmono2018/monoPrj/README-image gallery.md

 Run the project:

-- Run the server- enter to galleryServer and run: node  dist/index.js
+- Run the server- enter to galleryServer and run: node  dist/index.js - The server will run at port 8000
-- Run the client enter to images-gallery-master and run: npm start
+- Run the client enter to images-gallery-master and run: npm start -The client runs on port 3000 - http://localhost:30000